PriyankaSelvan/Containerized-EdgeComputing/README.md

 Alpine images

-Server address must be mentioned in respective server files and image must be rebuilt Run container same as earlier without /bin/bash and the shell script execution
+Server address must be mentioned in respective server files and image must be rebuilt Run container same as earlier without /bin/bash, no -i -t and the shell script execution